-I love teaching music and I am an accomplished multi-instrumentalist.
-Whether you wish to learn piano/keyboards, cello, brass, music theory, or even the recorder, I can bring a wealth of experience and learning to your lessons.
-I am also very flexible when it comes to genres, and teach classical, jazz, or rock and pop.
+I love teaching music, and I am an accomplished piano, keyboard, cello, and brass teacher – including theory.
+I can bring a wealth of experience and learning to your lessons, whether classical, jazz, or rock and pop.

 - GLCM (Graduate of the London College of Music)